Decomposing random regular graphs into stars: Introduction

 If two graphs with disjoint edge sets have $k$-star decompositions, then their union also has a $k$-star decomposition.
 We used this fact, combined with (\ref{eq:contiguity}), to fill in some entries in Table~\ref{table:big} with $k\leq d/2$ which were not covered by Theorem~\ref{thm:small-k}.
 For example, $\mathcal{G}_{n,6}$ a.a.s.\ has a 4-star decomposition, and $\mathcal{G}_{n,12}\approx \mathcal{G}_{n,6}\oplus \mathcal{G}_{n,6}$, which implies that $\mathcal{G}_{n,12}$ a.a.s.\ has a 4-star decomposition.
 Similarly $\mathcal{G}_{n,20}$ a.a.s.\ has a 4-star decomposition since $\mathcal{G}_{n,20}\approx \mathcal{G}_{n,7}\oplus \mathcal{G}_{n,7}\oplus \mathcal{G}_{n,6}$.

+There is one caveat for the positive results obtained using contiguity arithmetic: a stronger divisibility condition may be needed for the existence of the $k$-star decompositions in the factors.
+For example, the divisibility condition for $(d,k)=(20,4)$ is that 8 divides $20n$, (equivalently, that 2 divides $n$), while for $(7,4)$ we require that 8 divides $7n$ (equivalently, that 8 divides $n$).
+In other words, the cells marked $1^*$ in Table~\ref{table:big} are a.a.s.\ existence results that hold as $n$ tends to infinity along an \emph{infinite subsequence} of $\mathcal{N}_{d,k}$.

-We believe that the a.a.s.\ existence for remaining unknown pairs with $k\leq d/2$ can be resolved by extending the result of~\cite{LTWZ} to even values of $k$.
-In particular, Lov{\' a}sz et al.~\cite[Section~5.2]{LTWZ} claim (without proof) that their approach can be extended to $(3k-2)$-edge-connected graphs for even $k$, which would confirm our conjecture for the cases
+To complete this section we comment on the unknown values in Table~\ref{table:big}.
+As mentioned earlier, we believe that the a.a.s.\ existence for remaining unknown pairs with $k\leq d/2$ can be resolved by extending the result of~\cite{LTWZ} to even values of $k$.
+In particular, Lov{\' a}sz et al.~\cite[Section~5.2]{LTWZ} claim (without proof) that their approach can be extended to $(3k-2)$-edge-connected graphs for even $k$, which would provide an existence result for the cases

-We believe that the $(d,k)=(12,8)$ cell in Table~\ref{table:big} should be~0.
-To prove this, it would suffice to show that the independence ratio of $\mathcal{G}_{n,12}$ is a.a.s.\ strictly less than $1/4$.
-On the other hand, we believe that the $(d,k)=(14,9)$ cell in Table~\ref{table:big} should be~1.
+We believe that the $(d,k)=(14,9)$ cell in Table~\ref{table:big} should be~1.
 Condition (\ref{eq:P1}) ensures that a certain function has a unique local maximum at $x=1$.
-In fact, our approach would still work if this other local maxima exist but have smaller values than the value at $x=1$.
+In fact, our approach would still work if other local maxima exist but have smaller values than the value at $x=1$.
 The function is difficult to analyse, which is why we restrict our attention to the simpler situation when there is only one local maximum.
 This more complicated analysis will work for $(d,k)=(14,9)$ but we do not include those details here.
-If, as claimed, $\mathcal{G}_{n,14}$ a.a.s.\ has a 9-star decomposition then by (\ref{connection-leaves}) we conclude that the independence ratio of $\mathcal{G}_{n,14}$ is at least $2/9 = 0.222\ldots$, which would improve on the best-known lower bound $0.2143$ proved by Wormald~\cite[Theorem~5]{wormald95}.
+If, as we believe, $\mathcal{G}_{n,14}$ a.a.s.\ has a 9-star decomposition, then $\alpha^*(14) \geq 2/9 = 0.222\ldots$, by~(\ref{eq:indset-existence}).
+This would improve on the best-known lower bound $0.2143$ proved by Wormald~\cite[Theorem~5]{wormald95}.
+On the other hand, we do not offer any prediction for the cell $(12,8)$.

-Finally we remark that Conjecture~\ref{our-conjecture} for the pair $(d,k)=(5,4)$ is equivalent to the statement that the independence ratio of $\mathcal{G}_{n,5}$ is strictly less than $3/8 = 0.375$, using (\ref{connection-leaves}).
-However, the best-known upper bound~\cite{harangi} on the independence ratio of $\mathcal{G}_{n,5}$ is 0.379 (to 3 significant figures), which is not sufficient to verify our conjecture in this case.